MicrosoftDocs/quantum-docs/articles/includes/quickstart-cirq-include-honeywell-portal.md

 Estimated cost: 5.42
 ```

-This prints the estimated cost in HQC, or "H1 Quantum Credits".
+This prints the estimated cost in H-System Quantum Credits (HQCs).

 For the most current pricing details, see [System Model H1, Powered by Honeywell](xref:microsoft.quantum.providers.honeywell#honeywell-system-model-h1), or view pricing options in the **Providers** blade of your workspace.
 To see your current credit status and usage, select **Credits and quotas**.